pretix/pretix-docs/docs/tutorial/event.md

  - enable the collection of customer and attendee data
  - add images to the ticket shop

-This includes all the necessary steps for creating an event and setting up the ticket shop so that we can add products to it in the next article of this tutorial.
+This covers all the necessary steps for creating an event and setting up the ticket shop so that we can add products to it in the next article of this tutorial.

 ## Event creation